 Cloud hosting is highly flexible and scalable.
 You can easily adjust resources such as CPU, RAM, and storage based on your website’s needs.

-When to Choose Cloud Hosting
+When to Use Shared Hosting vs Cloud Hosting

-When to Choose Shared Hosting
+When Shared Hosting Makes Sense

 Final Thoughts